J-Bockhofer/csvenum/README.md

 Especially for painstakingly hand-coded, or macro-intensive libraries like [celes](https://crates.io/crates/celes), it may be worthwhile to consider including a .csv file in the source code.

-This file could provide users with a convenient means to append their own data.
+This file could provide users with a convenient means to append their own data and library authors with a single source of truth for their constants.

+You can just grab a file like [this](https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes/blob/master/slim-3/slim-3.csv?plain=1), add type information and be good to go.

+If you want to associate data with a pre-existing enum, you might want to check out [strum](https://crates.io/crates/strum) instead.

 # Usage